linda-ochem/Edustipen/README.md

 #### To test the comment endpoint on postman:
 - Add this endpoint on postman 'http://localhost:8088/api/comments/' set it as a **GET** request.
+- Example 'http://localhost:8088/api/comments/5' This example will retrieve 5 comments.
 - Add the limit you want as an `INTEGER` at the tail of the endpoint.
 - Send the request on postman.